Geltendorf station: Station building

 Geltendorf station had two service buildings at its opening.
 One was located to the south of the railway tracks and served as a watering point.
 It had two water tanks on the top floor and basement premises for the employees of the track supervisor.
 To the north of the tracks there was a makeshift wooden building that served the administration and the train dispatcher.
 This was replaced in 1930 by a plain brick building that serves the station to this day as an entrance building.
 The watering point was later demolished.
 In the same place there was a wooden shed from 1960 to 1970.

 Infrastructure

 The station has five tracks on three platforms.
 Platform 1 (the main platform) is next to the station building and is used by regional services towards Buchloe.
 Platform 2 is used by regional and some S-Bahn services to Munich; the remaining S-Bahn services to Munich stop on platform track 3.
 Bavarian regional services towards Weilheim stop on track 4 and services towards Augsburg stop on track 5.
 In addition, there are three sidings south of the platforms.
 All platforms are covered and are equipped with lifts to make them accessible for the disabled.
 The two central platforms are connected by an underpass to the main platform.
 There is a platform display only on the main platform.

-The station building contains some railway premises and an entrance hall that is closed from the street.
-As well as the station building, there are a “Service Store” and the station toilets in their own buildings.

 The station is located in the area of the Münchner Verkehrs- und Tarifverbund (Munich Transport and Tariff Association, MVV).